yyh-gl/ai-agent-demo/.junie/guidelines.md

 - Use descriptive test method names that explain the scenario and expected outcome
 - Prefer using JUnit 5 and MockK for testing
 - Structure tests using the Arrange-Act-Assert pattern

+## TODO Application Implementation

+This project implements a simple TODO application using Spring Boot and Kotlin.
+Below is an overview of the implementation:

+### Project Structure

+- **Model**: `Todo` entity with id, title, dueDate, and completed attributes
+- **Repository**: `TodoRepository` interface extending JpaRepository
+- **Service**: `TodoService` providing business logic for Todo operations
+- **Controller**: `TodoController` handling HTTP requests and `HomeController` for redirecting
+- **View**: Thymeleaf template for the main page
+- **CSS**: Tailwind CSS via CDN for styling

+### Key Components

+#### Todo Entity
+- Represents a todo item with id, title, due date, and completion status
+- Implemented as a Kotlin data class with JPA annotations

+#### TodoRepository
+- Extends Spring Data JPA's JpaRepository
+- Provides CRUD operations for Todo entities
+- Includes a custom method for finding todos by completion status

+#### TodoService
+- Provides business logic for todo operations
+- Includes methods for creating, reading, updating, and deleting todos
+- Uses the repository for data access

+#### TodoController
+- Handles HTTP requests for todo operations
+- Maps to the "/todos" path
+- Uses the service for business logic
+- Returns Thymeleaf templates for rendering

+#### HomeController
+- Redirects the root URL to the todos page

+#### Thymeleaf Template
+- Displays a list of todos
+- Provides a form for creating and editing todos
+- Includes actions for toggling status and deleting todos

+### Database Configuration
+- Uses H2 in-memory database
+- Configured in application.properties
+- H2 console available at /h2-console

+### UI Styling
+- Uses Tailwind CSS via CDN
+- Responsive design for various screen sizes
+- Clean and modern user interface